Can Americans Claim EC261 Compensation?

 €600, about $650

 Many travelers forget that these amounts are offered per passenger, not per passenger.
-A family of 3, therefore, could be eligible for €750 under certain conditions?
+A family of 3, therefore, could be eligible for €750 under certain conditions on an inter-Europe itinerary, and far more for a qualifying trip across the Atlantic Ocean.

 Flights Americans commonly qualify for

-Since more Americans travel to Europe than travel via air between European countries, it is more common to receive EU261 compensation for travel across the Atlantic Ocean.
-Given the East Coast's proximity to Europe, the most common qualifying EU261 compensation flights include:
+Since more Americans travel to Europe than travel via air between European countries, it is more common to receive EC261 compensation for travel across the Atlantic Ocean.
+Given the East Coast's proximity to Europe, the most common qualifying EC261 compensation flights include:

 From Boston: Dublin, London, Paris, Rome